Alabama 4-H

 Selwood Farms (Sporting Clays), 706 Selwood Road, Alpine, Alabama 35014

 Drive out to the paved road and turn left on Hollywood Boulevard.
 Turn left onto Pinecrest Drive and take the first right onto Hillcrest Lane.
 At the dead end turn left onto Forest Hills Drive.
 At the dead end turn left onto AL 76 for 4 miles, then turn right onto Selwood Road.
-Go 1⁄2 mile to the stone gate on the right.
+Go ½ mile to the stone gate on the right.
 Parking is on the left across from the entrance.
 (Selwood road is a public access road.
-Please be aware of traffic at all times.)
+Please be aware of traffic.)

-Revised January 2023, Shotgun 2023 State 4-H SAFE Championship, 4HYD-2131-E
+Revised March 2024, Shotgun 2024 State 4-H SAFE Championship, 4HYD-2131-E